 Whichever way you look at it dialogue is an essential part of the cinematic experience.
 It’s true to say that the quality, clarity and intelligibility of recorded voices varies wildly from one to the next.
 Common sonic symptoms include muffled speech, boxy room sounds, boomy low tones, sharp sibilance (‘S’ and ‘Shh’ sounds) and that distracting nasal sound picked up by most internal DSLR camera mics.

 The good news is: Equalisation can improve recorded dialogue inside one plugin

 The Human Voice

 Piques the Human Ear

 Understanding the human voice is key to understanding how transducers convert it’s analogous origins into correlating digital information.
 How microphones work, what rooms to record voices in, how to position yourself, your actors, your crew and your equipment to best capture voices in the way we hear them in perceived reality.
-But do we have time for all of this? – not always.
-Hence, quick steps can be made to sweeten and enhance Dialogue in audio post production
+But do we have the knowledge and expertise for all of this? – not always.
+Hence, when you know how to EQ Dialogue then quick steps can be made to sweeten and enhance vocal recordings in audio post production

 No. 5 – Lows and Highs